paulosantanabr/esp_ps/README.md

 - A dashboard named **"Extension Starter Pack - ActiveCheck - Minimal"**
 has been added under the **Applications** section.
 It is available when selecting **Show More**.

+0.1.7
+- A manual page was added to  **"Extension Starter Pack - ActiveCheck - Minimal"** .